pritesh-shrivastava/pritesh-shrivastava.github.io/_posts/2020-11-22-gender-classifier-based-on-movie-dialogues.md

-Adding movie metadata like year of release to the dataset
+Let's check what kind of movie metadata we can add to our dataset.

 ```python